ATaylorAerospace/ATaylorAerospace/README.md

 💫 I’m looking to collaborate on AI projects involving LLM tuning and Generative AI Chatbot and Application Design

-👨🏽‍💻 Using Anthropic Claude and Google Vertex AI/Med-PaLM; am tuning LLM's and Generative AI Chatbots for Medical Question Answering and Aerospace Domains in English and other Latin scripts
+👨🏽‍💻 Using Anthropic Claude and Google Vertex AI/Med-PaLM LLM's; along with Pinecone and Weaviate vector stores, am creating Generative AI Applications for Medical Question Answering and Aerospace Domains in English and other Latin scripts

 ✨ I’m currently working on Data projects utilizing DBT, Big Query, Rudderstack and Lightdash amongst other modern data stack tools